If you’re looking for some awesome canned salmon recipes, you’ve come to the right place!

 We always hear, “The fresher the fish, the better it tastes,” and most of the time, that’s true.

-However, these recipes prove that sometimes, fish can taste just as yummy when it comes from a can that’s been in your pantry for a few months.
+However, these recipes prove that sometimes, fish can taste just as yummy when it comes from a can.

-It also requires a lot less work when making things like salmon patties, spring rolls, and pasta.
+It also requires a lot less work when making things like salmon meatballs, spring rolls, and pasta.

-With this recipe, you can make half a dozen salmon patties in 30 minutes or less.
+With this recipe, you can make simple salmon patties in 30 minutes or less.
+It’s a must-add to your weekly meal rotation.

 They are slightly crispy on the outside but have tender, creamy insides.